mariusangelmann/vanmoof/README.md

 # VanMoof Fan Made Designs
 Disclaimer: I am a private person sharing these custom made designs privately - I am not selling them or whatever.
 This is allowed under § 53.1 UrhG.

+I am unable to influence what will be done with these files.